Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/data.rst

  cd
  ciop-copy -o ./ http://localhost/catalogue/sandbox/MER_RR__1P/MER_RR__1PRLRA20120407_112751_000026243113_00253_52853_0364.N1/rdf

-.. admonition::Congrats!
+.. admonition:: Congrats!

-  There is now test data on the Sandbox ready to be processed!
+  There is now Envisat MERIS test data on the Sandbox and registered on the local catalogue ready to be processed!

 .. rubric:: Footnotes